Powered by Flyland Powered by Flyland

 Benzo Addiction

-Benzodiazepines are the technical name.
-It’s a group of prescription medications commonly used to treat anxiety, panic disorders, seizures, muscle spasms or tension, and insomnia.
+Benzodiazepines are the technical name for a group of prescription medications that are used to treat anxiety, panic disorders, seizures, muscle spasms or tension, and insomnia.
 It comes in the form of a pill that can be taken by mouth or crushed and snorted.
 This is another drug that is generally sought after for its calming effects.
 Some of the more popular medications among this class of drugs are Valium, Xanax, and Klonopin.

-Street names for these drugs include, but aren’t limited to, Zanies, bars, school busses, footballs, tranks, downers, chill pills, nerve pills, or k-pins.
+Street names for these drugs include, but aren’t limited to, Zanies, bars, school busses, footballs, tranqs, downers, chill pills, nerve pills, or k-pins.
 Benzos are also used to counteract stimulant drugs for the user to come down.
 Some addicts refer to this as “speed-balling or prescription speed-balling.”
 When used together with opioids, it can cause an overdose or even death.
-It is perilous to mix drugs without the supervision of a health professional.
-When a person is abusing this medication, onlookers might notice slurred speech, confusion, drowsiness, or dizziness.
+When a person is abusing this medication, onlookers might notice slurred speech, confusion, drowsiness, dizziness, and blackouts where the user doesn’t recall anything that happened.

 Benzodiazepine withdrawal can be hazardous and even life-threatening.
 Medical detox at a rehab center is the safest way to win the battle against benzo addiction, followed by addiction treatment.